Local Offer for Children with Special Educational Needs and/or Disabilities (SEND)

 St Michael’s Church Pre-School and Nursery is situated in a large Victorian stone building across two floors, the upper floor is only accessible using stairs.
 We have two outdoor play areas, one small area which is concrete and a larger grassed area.

-How does St Michael’s Church Pre-School and Nursery know if children need extra support and what should parents do if they think their child may have a special educational need or disability?
+How do we know if children need extra support and what should parents/carers do if they think their child may have a special educational need or disability?

-At St Michael’s Church Pre-School and Nursery we allocate a key person to each individual child, they are responsible for the child’s development whilst at the setting.
-The key person will observe each child regularly and use information gained to inform planning and next steps to support the child’s learning and development.
-As parents you will be asked to share information about your child to allow us to gain an overall view of their learning both at home and at the setting.
-The key person will also complete assessments three times a year on every child and from this they will identify any support required.
-All assessments will be shared with parents and you will be able to add your own comments.
-If a parent has concerns about their child they should first speak to the key person who can co-ordinate with the Special Educational needs Co-ordinator to have a meeting so we can all work together to identify the needs of the child.
+gain an overall view of their learning both at home and at the setting.
+Any assessments we carry out will be shared with parents/carers and you will be able to add your own comments.
+If a parent/carer has concerns about their child they should irst speak to the key person who will then co-ordinate with the Special Educational needs and Disabilities Co-ordinator to have a meeting so we can all work together to

 How will staff support my child?